carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 <img src="../fig/rmd-04-regplot-1.png" title="Cap" alt="Alt" width="720" style="display: block; margin: auto;" />

+Mathematically, we can write that as

+$$
+    \sum_{i=1}^N \hat{y}_i - X_i\beta
+$$

+where $\hat{y}_i$ is the predicted y value for each input data point $X_i$.
 This line is the line of best fit through our data when considering this goal of minimising the sum of squared error.
 However, it is not the only possible line we could use!
 For example, we might want to err on the side of caution when estimating effect sizes.
 That is, we might want to avoid estimating very large effect sizes.
+This can help us to create *generalisable* models.

+> ## Exercise
+>
+> 1. Why might correlated features be a problem?
+> 2. What are we minimising when we fit a linear model?
+>
+> > ## Solution
+> >
+> > 1.
+Text.
+> >
+> > 2.
+Some text.
+> >
+> >
+> {: .solution}
+{: .challenge}

 # Model selection revisited

 In the previous lesson we discussed using measures like adjusted $R^2$, AIC and BIC to show how well the model is learning the data used in fitting the model.
-However, this doesn't really tell us how well the model will perform on unseen data.
-This is especially important when our goal is prediction.
+These are really good ways of telling us how well the model is learning to fit the data we're using as an input.
+However, this doesn't really tell us how well the model will generalise to new data.
+This is an important thing to consider -- if our model doesn't generalise to new data, then there's a chance that it's just picking up on a technical or batch effect in our data, or simply some noise that happens to fit the outcome we're modelling.
+This is especially important when our goal is prediction -- it's not much good if we can only predict well for samples where the outcome is already known, after all!

 <img src="../fig/validation.png" title="Title" alt="Alt" width="500px" style="display: block; margin: auto;" />